maldex/MultiMuMu/Docker/README.md

 I ended up with tree variants: One simple just MuMuDVB without any further features, one with CAM/SCAM enabled, and one with 3rd tools like _w_scan_ or _dvblast_.

-See the [Dockerfile](Dockerfile) and [docker-build-all.sh](docker-build-all.sh): there are sections commented-out with _`#pattern;`_.
+See the [Dockerfile](Dockerfile): there are sections commented-out with _`#pattern;`_.
 In order to build a variant with _cam_ or _tool_ enabled, we simply remove these patterns before build with `sed`.
 [This is not necessarily a nice way](https://stackoverflow.com/questions/52041227/how-to-deal-with-multiple-variants-of-application-using-same-dockerfile).

 # Build
 ## build _simple_ (no features, no tools)